-The assembler maintains а location counter for each control section of the program and manipulates each location counter as previously described.
-Source statements for each section are assigned addresses from the location counter for The location counter for that section. each successively declared control section assigns locations in consecutively higher areas of storage.
+The assembler maintains acounter for each control section of the and manipulates each location counter as previously described.
+Source statements for each section are assigned addresses from the location counter for that section.
+The location counter for each successively declared control section assigns locations in consecutively higher areas of storage.
 Thus, if a program has multiple control sections, all statements identified as belonging to the first control section will be assigned from the location counter for section 1, the statements for the second control section will be assigned from the location counter for section 2, etc. This procedure is followed whether the statements from different control sections are interspersed or written in control section sequence.

 The location counter setting can be controlled by using the START and ORG assembler instructions, which are described in Sections 3 and 5.
 The counter affected by either of these assembler instructions is the counter for the control section in which they appear.
-The maximum value for the location counter is $2^{24}-1$ .
+The maximum value for the location counter is 224-1.